MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/externaltables.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 10/05/2019
+ms.date: 07/14/2019
 ---
 # External tables (preview)

 An **external table** is a Kusto schema entity that references data stored outside Azure Data Explorer.
 Similar to [tables](tables.md), an external table has a well-defined schema (an ordered list of column name/type pairs).
 Unlike tables, data is stored and managed outside Azure Data Explorer.
-Most commonly the data is stored in some standard format such as CSV, Parquet, Avro, and is not ingested by Azure Data Explorer.
+Most commonly the data is stored in some standard format such as CSV or Parquet, and is not ingested by Azure Data Explorer.

 An external table is created once (see [External Table control commands](../../management/externaltables.md)) and can be referenced by its name.
 External table names can’t overlap with Kusto table names.